Early youth organisations

 In the 20th century youth organisations faced many challenges – competition from compulsory boys’ military training, a lack of money during the 1930s depression, fewer adult volunteers during the wars, more women working, and the development of teenage culture.

 While youth groups were extremely popular in the 1950s, by the 1960s many teenagers saw them as old-fashioned and uncool.
-In the 1980s membership for all ages was declining and in the early 21st century membership continued to decline.
+Since the 1980s membership for all ages has continued to decline.

 Modern youth organisations